The World’s Most Iconic Hiking Trails Every Trekker Should Experience

 In practice, "iconic" status is earned through a combination of geological uniqueness and cultural immersion.
 For instance, the Inca Trail isn't just a path; it is a 500-year-old engineering marvel.
 Navigating it requires understanding that you are walking on hand-carved stone steps that have survived centuries of seismic activity and tropical erosion.

-The Hidden Costs of Poor Preparation
+Costs of Poor Preparation

 The most common mistake among modern trekkers is the "Instagram Fallacy"—the belief that a trail’s beauty correlates with its ease of access.
 This leads to inadequate gear selection and a lack of physical conditioning.
 High-altitude edema (HAPE and HACE) and severe dehydration are not theoretical risks; they are the primary reasons for emergency evacuations on trails like Kilimanjaro.